 The rectus femoris is one of the powerful quadriceps muscles at the front of the thigh.
 A strain or tear in the tendon can occur at its origin at the front of the hip.
 An avulsion strain (or fracture) is when the tendon tears at its attachment, pulling a small fragment of bone with it.
-Tendinopathy or tendinitis will have occured gradually through overuse or a strain that has failed to heal.
+Tendinopathy or tendinitis will have occurred gradually through overuse or a strain that has failed to heal

 - Causes & anatomy

 Symptoms of a torn rectus femoris tendon include a sudden sharp pain at the front of the hip or in the groin usually whilst doing some explosive activity.
 Swelling and bruising may occur with pain when lifting the knee up against resistance.
 Tenderness will be felt when pressing in where the muscle attaches at the front of the hip.

 The severity of the symptoms depends on whether the rupture is partial or complete.
 If a complete rupture has occurred then it will be impossible to contract the muscle and a gap or deformity may be visible.

 The rectus femoris muscle is the large quadriceps muscle that runs down the center of the front of the thigh.
 It is a biaxial muscle meaning it crosses two joints, both the hip and knee joint.
 It is used to straighten the knee (knee extension) or lift the knee up (hip flexion).
 As a consequence, there are often very large forces transmitted through this muscle, especially when kicking or jumping.

 A rupture of the tendon at the top of the muscle near the hip can be caused by overuse or explosive loads on the muscle like sprint starts or kicking a ball.

 This tendon can rupture or become inflamed at the upper part near the origin at the hip.
 The main cause of this is overuse through kicking or explosive movements as in sprint starts.